A wearable device that dynamically reflects your psycho-emotional

 MakeTV (episode 107) airing on

-PBS stations around the U.S.
+PBS stations around the

 Truth for Sale!
 Truth Wristband Kit